-- 1. We empower our employees through training and professional development programs; - 2.
-We have strong open lines of communication with our employees and encourage our employees to suggest ways in which we can improve our operations; - 3.
-We recognize and celebrate our very best employees who act as leaders within our employee team; - 4.
-We have a Diversity Policy which sets out our commitment to diversity; - 5.
-We promote movement within our organization in an effort to retain and encourage our top talent; and - 6.
-In recognition of their historic contributions to the Company, 329,550 Subordinate Voting Shares were distributed from the Employee Trust to certain of our executive officers and employees and 46,500 Subordinate Voting Shares were transferred from AMG to select owner-operators in Fiscal 2020.
+- 1. Employee culture has driven us forward as an industry leader in the provision of high-quality healthcare logistics and transportation services we have strong open lines of communication with our employees and encourage our employees to suggest ways in which we can improve our operations: "There's a better way... find it"; - 2.
+We recognize and celebrate our very best employees who act as leaders within our employee team; - 3.
+We have a Diversity Policy which set outs our commitment to diversity; - 4.
+We hold quarterly "KPI" town hall meetings with all employees and senior management; - 5.
+Our annual employee engagement surveys are used to respond to employee feedback anonymously; - 6.
+We empower our employees through training and professional development programs; - 7.
+We promote movement within our organization in an effort to retain and encourage our top talent; and - 8.
+In recognition of their historic contributions to the Company, 318,300 Subordinate Voting Shares were distributed from the Employee Trust to certain of our executive officers and employees and 64,800 Subordinate Voting Shares were transferred from AMG to select owner-operators in Fiscal 2020 and Fiscal 2021.